Kenya fines 5 banks $3.75 mln under anti-money laundering laws

 He was deferring prosecuting the banks, he said, to see if they met a deadline to improve their practices.

+"Prosecution is not necessarily the only solution to the problems we are faced with, especially when it comes to the issue of graft and money laundering," he said.

+"The banks had failed to report suspicious transactions.
+They were not part and parcel of the corruption crime or the graft crime itself."

-The chief executives of the five lenders, who flanked Haji as he addressed the news conference, declined to comment.
+The chief executives of the five lenders, who flanked Haji as he addressed the news conference, did not comment at the press conference.

+Standard Chartered Kenya said in a statement later on Thursday it had agreed a settlement with Haji of 100 million shillings and that the chief prosecutor had agreed to defer prosecution against the bank.

+The fines will have a minimal impact on the performance of the banks, said Patrick Mumu, an analyst at Genghis Capital.

 ($1 = 102.8000 Kenyan shillings)

-(Reporting by Omar Mohammed Writing by Duncan Miriri Editing by Alexander Smith David Evans)
+(Reporting by Omar Mohammed Writing by Duncan Miriri Editing by Alexander Smith and David Evans)

 ((duncan.miriri@thomsonreuters.com; Tel: +254 20 4991239; Reuters Messaging: duncan.miriri.thomsonreuters.com@reuters.net))